abessifi/docker-osb/README.md

 - **`docker_ansible_tags`** - Tags passed to Packer to provision the OSB image with Ansible (default: `[install-java, wls-plain-install, osb-plain-install]`)
 - **`docker_osb_img_repository`** - The generated OSB Docker image name (default: `foobar/centos-7-osb-12c`)
 - **`docker_osb_img_tag`** -  The generated OSB Docker image tag (default: `latest`)
-- **`packer_working_directory`** - Absolute path to the Packer working directory where the build template, the configuration file, provisioning playbook/scripts will be copied (default: `/usr/local/src/packer`)
 - **`ansible_osb_setup_tags`** - Tags which are passed to the embedded `ansible-osb` role to finish configuring the OSB container with Ansible by initializing the AdminServer and the ManagedServer services (default: `[osb-start-adminserver, osb-start-managed-servers]`)

 #### Database container setup and connection